What Is Xerostomia, or "Dry Mouth"?

 Natural Remedies for Dry Mouth

-Xerostomia can be very uncomfortable.
-If it begins to affect your quality of life, consult your doctor.
-Do not ignore this condition – you want to protect both your oral and dental health!
+Xerostomia can be highly distressing.
+If the condition begins to affect your quality of life, do not hesitate to consult your doctor.
+Do not overlook this condition, however: you certainly do not want to put the health of your mouth and teeth at risk!

 - Spices like cayenne pepper can stimulate salivary glands when sprinkled on food or directly on the tongue.